Welcome. I’m a Highly Sensitive Introvert, a Life Coach and a Spiritual Counselor.

 I needed to set good boundaries and establish good self-care routines.
 I needed to say “yes” only when it was good for me, and assert a firm “no” to people and activities that were not good for me.

 Slowly I began to recover.
 I came to know myself better as I deepened my relationship with my Sacred Inner Beloved.
-I understood my temperament as a Highly Sensitive Person and an introvert, and I learned to trust myself.
-This helped me form relationships with others who could truly support me.
+I understood my temperament as a Highly Sensitive Person and an introvert.
+I learned to trust myself.
+This helped me form relationships with others who would truly support me.
 I posted a guardian at the door to my heart who proclaimed a loud “no” to emotional or physical abuse.

 God healed me day after day, like gentle rain soaking into the Earth.